dtdannen/dvmdash/README.md

 - Use Python3.11
   - As of May 13th, 2024, Python 3.12 is unsupported
-- If you are only using scripts/ (i.e. listengin for DVM events, you should only need requirements_backend.txt)
+- If you are only using scripts/ (i.e. listening for DVM events, you should only need requirements_backend.txt)

 ## How to update javascript via npm